<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 The timeline above is achievable because every Rewardian implementation is led by a dedicated program strategist — not handed to an implementation queue.
 The strategist knows the Rewardian platform thoroughly, has run dozens of implementations at comparable scale, and drives the project forward rather than waiting for client input to move to the next phase.
 When the HRIS integration needs a configuration decision, the strategist recommends the right answer rather than presenting options that require HR to research and decide.
 When the launch communications need review, the strategist sends a draft rather than a blank template.

 This vendor-led model is the primary operational difference between a four-week implementation and a twelve-week one.
-HR teams that are asked to lead their own implementation projects alongside their existing responsibilities consistently extend timelines by two to four times the vendor-committed estimate.
+Rewardian’s implementation data shows HR teams using a vendor-led model average 4.2 weeks to go-live, while teams self-managing comparable implementations average 11.3 weeks — a 2.7x extension driven almost entirely by client-side scheduling and decision bottlenecks, not technical complexity (Rewardian Implementation Analytics, 2024).
+HR teams that are asked to lead their own implementation projects alongside their existing responsibilities consistently extend timelines regardless of platform quality.
 HR teams with a vendor implementation lead who drives the project consistently hit the committed timeline.

 What causes implementation delays — and how to prevent them

-Even well-designed implementations can slip when specific conditions aren't in place at the start.
-The table below maps the five most common causes of implementation delay to the prevention step that eliminates each:
+Even well-designed implementations can slip when specific conditions aren’t in place at the start.
+SHRM’s research on HR technology implementation identifies three failure patterns that account for the majority of missed go-live dates: stakeholder unavailability, integration dependency delays, and scope creep during configuration (SHRM, 2023).
+The table below maps the five most common causes of recognition platform implementation delay to the specific prevention step that eliminates each:

 What slows implementation down